Canon M50 vs Fujifilm X-A3

 - Longer lasting: Gets more shots (410 versus 235) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was introduced into a lower priced category (49 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the M50 emerges as the winner of the contest (9 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M50 comes out slightly ahead of the X-A3 (8 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M50 and the Fujifilm X-A3 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the M50 or the X-A3 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.